 Shipwreck Stew – a simple and economical dish full of ground beef, veggies and beans!
-Family friendly and comforting – don’t let this dish’s simplicity fool you!
+Don’t let this dish’s simplicity fool you!
+Enjoy!

 So …. this is one of those posts that is extremely hard for me to write.
 Like so many, I came from a “broken home.”
 My mother and my biological father divorced when I was very young – around the age of 3 or so.
 Believe me – those scars run deep.
 I never really knew much about my biological father or his side of the family, and I have very few memories from my childhood.